Module 2: AI-assisted code modernization

 -

-Click Accept All suggested changes
+Click Accept to suggested changes for the Plugin Issue

 -